 SHENZHEN CERVICAL CANCER SCREENING PROGRAM – II

-The three papers have now been published .
+The Six papers have now been published .
 The first study, (Am J Clin Pathol 2011;135:790-795), demonstrates that the differences in accuracy in diagnosing ≥CIN 3 between HR-HPV testing with Cervista and with HC-II are minor and result from the decisions made in selecting their cut-points.
 The choice, as to which test a laboratory should choose, will come down to price, ease of use, and rate for specimen through-put.
-The second, a clinical paper concerning the application of a new multiplex HPV assay using MALDI-TOF, was paired with a methods paper (development of the assay) and also published in the Am.
-Journal of Clinical Pathology (2011 Dec;136(6):920-3).
-A fourth manuscript was published August 16th in the Int.
-J. of Cancer and demonstrated for the first time, methodology for self-collection that is as sensitive as a physician obtained sample.
+The second, a clinical paper concerning the application of a new multiplex HPV assay using MALDI-TOF, was paired with a methods paper (development of the assay) and the two were published in the Am.
+Journal of Clinical Pathology (2011 Dec;136(6)).
+A fourth manuscript was published (Int J Cancer.
+2012, Apr.
+15:130(8):1855-60) and definitely demonstrated methodology for self-collection that is as sensitive as a physician obtained sample.
 In addition the technology is applicable to population based screening with high through-put at a very low cost per case.
-A 5th manuscript on secondary screening after self-collection for HPV has recently been accepted by the Journal of Lower Genital Tract Diseases.
+A 5th manuscript on secondary screening after self-collection for HPV was published in the J Low Genit Tract Dis.
+2012 Oct;16(4):416-20.
+The 6th manuscript uses data from SHENNCAST II and III (Triage of women with negative cytology and positive high-risk HPV: An analysis of data from the SHENCCAST II/III studies.
+J Low Genit Tract Dis.
+2013 Nov 21 (epub ahead of print PMID: 24270196))